xenrelle/Xens-BD-Dump/plugins/OnlineFriendCounter/README.md

 # OnlineFriendCounter

-A BetterDiscord plugin to restore the old online label that was removed in the mid-2019, specifying how many of your friends are online.
+A BetterDiscord plugin to restore the old online label that was removed in mid-2019, specifying how many of your friends are online.
 Has the added benefit of updating in real-time as well.

 ![Preview](https://user-images.githubusercontent.com/83364207/228078404-3b808c60-8778-4017-9e79-2a78dd7d36c7.png)